dl1ycf/MacOSVirtualAudio/README.md

 Alternatives
 ============

 It does not feel OK that this only works with SIP disabled.
-I have recently came across a loopback driver which you can buy.
+I  recently came across a loopback driver which you can buy.
 Just search the internet for the key workds

 loopback rogue amoeba

 and you will find a product which you can buy for about 100 Dollars.
+I have not bought it and never tried it, but according to the advertisement it should be fine for routing audio between HPSDR applications to digimode programs.